Mahantesh-Pattadkal-1993/sme-bi-course-application/vm-exercises.md

 #### Exercise question:
-*Now that you have completed the value lookup, select the OrderID associated with the Product name - Xerox 1887*
+*Now that you have completed the value lookup, select the OrderID associated with the Product name - "Xerox 1887"*
 - [ ] CA-2014-100293
 - [ ] CA-2014-100090
 - [ ] CA-2014-100328
 - [ ] CA-2014-100363

+*Answer: CA-2014-100293*

 ## 2nd VM Exercise